adyoprawira/advprog-module6/README.md

 ## Commit 4 Reflection Notes

 I simulated a performance bottleneck with a /sleep route, pausing for 10 seconds using thread::sleep().
 This demonstrated a single-threaded server's behavior under delay.
 Opening /sleep blocked all other requests, including the normal / route, until the delay finished.
 This highlighted the limitations of single-threaded architecture and the necessity of multithreading or asynchronous handling for scalability in real-world web servers, emphasizing the link between concurrency and performance.

+## Bonus Commit Reflection

+The build function enhances ThreadPool by introducing Result-based error handling, specifically for cases like a zero-sized pool, while maintaining backward compatibility through the existing new function.
+This improvement separates creation and error-handling logic, improving code clarity and robustness by allowing callers to handle potential errors gracefully.
+Aligning with idiomatic Rust's Result pattern, it increases the overall reliability and maintainability of the ThreadPool.